Technical Group Symposiums

 C-3.
 Mechanical, Aerospace, and Naval Engineering (MAN)

-The Mechanical, Aerospace, and Naval Engineering (MAN) Symposium covers a wide variety of related areas including energy, manufacturing, mechanics, control, robotics, materials, and so on.
-Experimental, theoretical, and computational studies are all welcome to the MAN symposium.
-The MAN symposium facilitates communication and collaboration on cutting-edge research in mechanical, aerospace, and naval engineering.
+The Mechanical, Aerospace, and Naval Engineering (MAN) Symposium covers a wide range of related areas of mechanical design and system engineering, aerospace and aeronautics engineering, nuclear engineering, and naval architecture and system engineering, including AI/ML-applied research, energy materials and systems, 3D printing and additive manufacturing, robotics and controls, biomechanics, and nano materials.
+Experimental, theoretical, and computational studies are all welcome to the MAN symposium in the scope of studies.
+The MAN symposium facilitates networks and communications with participants, and fosters national and international collaborations on cutting-edge research in mechanical, aerospace, nuclear and naval engineering.

 Chair: Eon Soo Lee (New Jersey Institute of Technology)